Calico cat

-A calico cat is a domestic cat of any breed with a tri-color coat of black, white, and orange.
-The calico cat is most commonly thought of as being 25% to 75% white with large orange and black patches; however, they may have other colors in their patterns.
-Calico cats are almost exclusively female except under rare genetic conditions.
+A calico cat is a domestic cat of any breed with a tricolor coat of black-based and red-based pigments with white.
+Outside of North American English, this coat pattern is called tricolor or tortoiseshell and white.

-A calico cat is not to be confused with a tortoiseshell, which has a black undercoat and a mostly mottled coat of black/red or blue/cream with relatively few to no white markings.
-However, outside of North America, the calico pattern is more commonly called tortoiseshell and white.
-Such cats with diluted coloration (blue tortoiseshell and white) have been called calimanco or clouded tiger.
-Occasionally, the tri-color calico coloration is combined with a tabby patterning, called tortoiseshell tabby with white.
-A calico-patched tabby cat may be referred to as caliby.
+Calico is not to be confused with a tortoiseshell, which is a bicolored coat of black-based and red-based pigments, without white markings.
+The calico cat is most commonly thought of as being 25% to 75% white with large orange and black patches; however, they may have other colors and patterns.
+Cats with diluted coloration (e.g. blue tortoiseshell and white) have colloquially been called calimanco or clouded tiger.
+(Note: In North American English) Occasionally, the tricolor calico coloration is combined with a tabby patterning, called tortoiseshell tabby (torbie/y) with white.
+A calico-patched tabby cat may colloquially be referred to as caliby or tabico.

 Derived from a colorful printed calico fabric, (Note: "Calico" fabric refers to the design in the US, but only to plain fabric in the UK.) when the term "calico" is applied to cats, it refers only to a color pattern of the fur, not to a cat breed or any reference to any other traits, such as their eyes.
-Formal standards set by professional and show animal breeders limit the breeds among which they permit registration of cats with calico coloration; those breeds are the Manx cat, American Shorthair, Maine Coon, British Shorthair, Persian cat, Arabian Mau, Japanese Bobtail, Exotic Shorthair, Siberian, Turkish Van, Turkish Angora, and the Norwegian Forest cat.
+Breed standards set by cat registries limit the breeds among which they permit registration of cats with calico coloration.
+(Note: Those breeds are the Manx cat, American Shorthair, Maine Coon, British Shorthair, Persian cat, Arabian Mau, Japanese Bobtail, Exotic Shorthair, Siberian, Turkish Van, Turkish Angora, and the Norwegian Forest Cat.)
+Calico cats are almost exclusively female except under rare genetic conditions, e.g. in the case of chimerism or Klinefelter syndrome.

-Because the genetic determination of coat colors in calico cats is linked to the X chromosome, such cats are almost always female, with one color linked to the maternal X chromosome and a second color linked to the paternal X chromosome.
-The majority of the time, males are only one color as they have only one X chromosome.
-Male calico cats have an extra X chromosome (XXY, known as Klinefelter syndrome in humans) or are genetic chimeras with two different sets of DNA (XX and XY).

-Some calico cats, called "dilute", may be lighter in color overall.
-Dilutes are distinguished by having grey (known as blue), cream, and gold colors instead of the typical colors along with the white.